 Known contra-indication to short-term corticosteroid.

-Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparison for COVID-19 (Randomisation part E).

-Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I).
+Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I).

-Patients currently using Paxlovid, ritonavir, clarithromycin, erythromycin, or other potent CYP3A4 inhibitors are excluded from the high-dose corticosteroid comparison for COVID-19 (Randomisation part E).
+Patients who have received systemic corticosteroids for >24h during the current illness at a glucocorticoid equivalent of ≥10mg prednisolone/day (equivalent to ≥1.5mg dexamethasone/day or ≥40mg hydrocortisone/day)

 Cautions:

 Endemic infections may be screened for as required by local practice.

-Other immunomodulatory therapies are not contraindicated, but investigators should consider the total burden of therapy (eg, combining IL-6 receptor antagonist therapy with high-dose dexamethasone).
+Other immunomodulatory therapies are not contraindicated, but investigators should consider the total burden of therapy (eg, combining IL-6 receptor antagonist therapy with dexamethasone).

-Use of potent CYP3A4 inhibitors (including clarithromycin and erythromycin) is not contraindicated with low dose corticosteroids, but investigators should consider the possible risk of increased corticosteroid side-effects with co-administration.
+Use of potent CYP3A4 inhibitors (including clarithromycin and erythromycin) is not contraindicated with corticosteroids, but investigators should consider the possible risk of increased corticosteroid side-effects with co-administration.
 Note that azithromycin, an alternative macrolide antibiotic used in the treatment of CAP, is not a potent CYP3A4 inhibitor.

-Sotrovimab

-Contraindications:

-Weight <40kg (if <18 years old; no weight restriction for adults)

-Known hypersensitivity to sotrovimab or the drug product excipients

-Cautions: no dose adjustment for kidney or liver function is required.

 Baloxavir Marboxil